saiabishekpriyan/Ecommerce-Follow-Along/README.md

 Users may need to upload profile pictures or other files.
 To handle this, we use Multer, a middleware that simplifies file uploads and storage.
 Multer helps keep track of uploaded images in the backend, acting like a virtual file cabinet for storing pictures efficiently.

+**MILESTONE 5**
+Frontend Development - User Registration
+Key Accomplishments
+Designed the frontend UI for user registration.
+Implemented input validation for fields like email and password to ensure data integrity.
+Documented progress and updates in the README file.
+The Sign-Up Page
+The Sign-Up Page is where users enter their details to create an account.
+This page includes essential input fields such as:

+Name
+Email
+Password
+Users provide their information, which is then submitted to the server for processing.
+The goal was to create a simple, clean, and user-friendly sign-up form that enhances the registration experience.

+Steps for Milestone 5
+In this milestone, we focused on frontend development with guidance from a mentor, covering:

+Building the Sign-Up Page using HTML and CSS.
+Adding form validation to ensure users input valid data before submission.